 Spyro Reignited Trilogy's delay has been announced on 17 August 2018, but a new day brings new wonders.
 According to leaked information, the delay will allow developers have enough time to put all three games on disc, instead of just one.

-Toys for Bob addressed Spyro the Dragon's fans via Activision's official blog in a statement that the remastered trilogy has been pushed back to 13 November 2018 .
+Toys for Bob addressed Spyro the Dragon's fans via Activision's official blog in a statement that the remastered trilogy has been .
 The statement was preceded by the Toys for Bob's reasoning that the decision came because of their deep commitment to "getting these games right", as the company is "proud to be reigniting the original Spyro trilogy after all these years".

 Apparently, the studio didn't think the game would be delayed either, as Paul Yan the co-studio head stated he "really hoped that [players] would be rescuing dragons and scorching Rhynocs sooner", but the delay turned out to be inevitable because "the Trilogy needs more love and care".